-• in the case of connecting at the near end (an MT call), the terminal shall set the device identities to:
+- in the case of connecting at the near end (an MT call), the terminal shall set the device identities to:

 - source: terminal;

+- destination: UICC.

-• in the case of connecting at the far end (an MO call), the terminal shall set the device identities to:
+- in the case of connecting at the far end (an MO call), the terminal shall set the device identities to:

-source: network;
+- source: network;

+- destination: UICC.

-Transaction identifier: the transaction identifier data object shall contain one transaction identifier, and this shall be the Transaction Identifier in the call connect message.
+Transaction identifier: the transaction identifier data object shall contain one transaction identifier.